Azure/iot-identity-service/docs/develop-an-agent.md

 Although not required, we recommend future-proofing your agent by including the logic to support X.509 authentication.
 The Identity Service does not yet support X.509 authentication for modules.
 You can test your logic with a device identity.
 The practical differences in your implementation when using device versus module identity are negligible.

 The next sections use bash script to highlight the concepts of how to use the Identity / Keys / Cert services to connect to Hub.
 The [Device Update agent](https://docs.microsoft.com/azure/iot-hub-device-update/device-update-agent-provisioning) again serves as a real world example.
 It handles both authentication types.
-As part of it's startup sequence it retrieves the [provisioning information](https://github.com/Azure/iot-hub-device-update/blob/7a6e4c12d54df7a92984e935c3050f35e359a342/src/agent/src/main.c#L755) and uses it to [create the client](https://github.com/Azure/iot-hub-device-update/blob/7a6e4c12d54df7a92984e935c3050f35e359a342/src/agent/src/main.c#L485).
+As part of its startup sequence, it retrieves the [provisioning information](https://github.com/Azure/iot-hub-device-update/blob/7a6e4c12d54df7a92984e935c3050f35e359a342/src/agent/src/main.c#L755) and uses it to [create the client](https://github.com/Azure/iot-hub-device-update/blob/7a6e4c12d54df7a92984e935c3050f35e359a342/src/agent/src/main.c#L485).
 In particular, the [RequestConnectionStringFromEISWithExpiry](https://github.com/Azure/iot-hub-device-update/blob/7a6e4c12d54df7a92984e935c3050f35e359a342/src/utils/eis_utils/src/eis_utils.c#L397) utility function implements many of the concepts discussed in the next sections for SaS and X.509 authentication.

 ### SaS authentication with a Connection String Walkthrough

-The sequence diagram and examples below shows the steps to create a signed token, the Shared Access Signature, and the final connection string to use with the C SDK.
+The sequence diagram and examples below show the steps to create a signed token, the Shared Access Signature, and the final connection string to use with the C SDK.

 _Sequence diagram for runtime operations_